 IP and Competition Law research is a central focus of the MIPLC.
-The Cooperation Agreement establishing the Center lists the preparation and support of papers on research topics, "particularly those which seek to develop innovative practical recommendations based on the results of research undertaken by the MIPLC Partners," as the first goal.
+The Cooperation Agreement establishing the MIPLC lists the preparation and support of papers on research topics, "particularly those which seek to develop innovative practical recommendations based on the results of research undertaken by the MIPLC Partners," as the first goal.

 MIPLC Book Series

 Since 2008, the MIPLC has been publishing outstanding Master's and Ph.D. theses in its own book series.
 This series is published by the well-known publishing house Nomos Verlagsgesellschaft.
 To see a list of all volumes, please refer to our Projects and Publications section.

 As part of their degree requirements, all students must submit a Master's Thesis of 55-70 pages length.
 The thesis, which allows students to explore a particular IP area in great depth, is one of the central features of the LL.M. program.